-Please understand that the tool above delivers free translations into German or English based on machine translation methods.
+“Free translation software provides free translations into German or English based on machine translation methods.
 A free translation cannot replace a professional translation.
-Click here for a quote for professional translation into German or English.

 SDL Free Translation Service Free Translation Service